Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/deprecation-of-return-values.md

 ---
 import ImageSwitcher from '@site/src/ImageSwitcher.js';

-Netcode for GameObjects (NGO) used to support RPC return values on convenience RPCs.
+Netcode for GameObjects used to support RPC return values on convenience RPCs.

 Example: